ncyxie/Notepad-DOT/README.md

 **https://github.com/ncyxie/Notepad-DOT/releases/ << Download NOTEPAD DOT v2.0.0-Stable now!**

+Some people noticed bug with files opened from desktop (or anywhere else, but not by "Open (file)" function.
+Seems like I forgot to rework ***program.cs*** code. v2.0.1 update is coming out soon.

 ## Introduction

 **Notepad DOT** is an open source, lightweight and customisable text editor.